akhilpandey95/bucket/README.md

 b : Bucket
 ==========

 This is basically a link sharing web application that uses Rethinkdb as the database and technologies involved are :

-* React Js
+* Angular
 * Rethinkdb
 * Node Js